 • Implementing violence-themed awareness campaigns and seminars, and developing specific violence prevention projects in the territories

-An intersectoral managing committee within the Municipality was put in place in 2015, allowing for stability and sustainability of the coordination of activities, even when policies change.
+An intersectoral managing committee within the Municipality was put in place in 2015 to help sustain the effort, even when policies change.

 Sources: